 “We could do that,” said Eve.
 “I might have someone.”

 “I’m up for it.”
 Jack nodded his head in agreement.

-Each went on their own database of call list looking for a possible ride.
-Kiyro didn’t have to think so hard of finding a possible ride.
-He only had a couple of people name that was listed on his directory that lived in Georgia.
-The first was his sister, the second his father in which he did not want to talk too, the third his brother who went missing, and finally now his master Demon Fox.
+Each went on their own call list database, looking for a possible ride.
+Kiyro didn’t have to think so hard about finding a possible ride.
+He only had a few people’s names listed on his directory that lived in Georgia.
+The first was his sister, the second was his father, whom he did not want to talk to; the third was his brother, who went missing; and finally, his master Demon Fox.
 The only person he would ever call at this moment was his sister.
 Pulling up her number, he dialed her.

 “Sorry about that.
 There is construction going on right next to me.
-Give a me a moment, while drive away from it.”
-The loud obnoxious sound slowly decreased over time and finally it was peace and quiet.
+Give me a moment while driving away from it.”
+The loud, obnoxious sound slowly decreased over time, and finally, it was peaceful and quiet.
 “There.
 I’m driving right now.
 What’s up?”